Viktirr/Viktirr.github.io/README.md

 # Viktirr.github.io
-This webpage is a portfolio page.
-This webpage is currently in early development, so nothing looks polished yet.
+This is a portfolio page.
+It's in early development so nothing looks polished yet.